Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 [Create Digital Ocean account](https://m.do.co/c/ce6753e11b9e)

-You might need to link your account to a payment provider on the first setup, I'm using Paypal to put credit in my account.
+You might need to link your account to a payment provider on the first setup.
+I'm using Paypal to put credit in my account.

 ## Creating the Digital Ocean droplet

-I'm creating a project first, just to have it more organized, this step is optional and can be omitted by directly going to the droplet section.
+I'm creating a project first, to have it more organized.
+This step is optional and can be omitted by directly going to the droplet section.

 ![Digital Ocean project](https://cdn.hashnode.com/res/hashnode/image/upload/v1609575199401/WPtvkxnHG.png)

 Fill out the name and purpose, and click on the `Create Project` button.

-The next step you can skip, since we don't have any resources yet.
+The next step you can skip since we don't have any resources yet.

 ![Digital Ocean resources](https://cdn.hashnode.com/res/hashnode/image/upload/v1609575321616/Ua19duMjL.png)